kazumits/ddHodge_figures/README.md

 For Figures 4-5, some of the public data are needed to reproduce our results.
 The small size (< 20MB) of the pre-processed data has been uploaded to the [data](data/) directory.

-The processed data including ddHodge results of VASA-seq and regenerating muscle tissue datasets are available at Figshare [TBA].
+The processed data including ddHodge results of VASA-seq and regenerating muscle tissue datasets are available at [Figshare](https://doi.org/10.6084/m9.figshare.28723652).

 The original datasets not included in this repository are availabel at: